iprods/elixir-docker-template/README.md

 project for instance Docker is a nice solution.

-Further this should help to get other people onboarded more easily as the stack specific are "hidden" by Docker.
+Further this should help to get other people onboarded more easily as the stack specifics are "hidden" by Docker.

 Lastly the ability to develop under a production alike system environment might help to miss some hurdles.